Can you pay car insurance yearly?

 An annual payment is a great alternative, especially for those who have trouble keeping up with monthly payments.

 While paying yearly is a great option for some, it can be more difficult for others.
 Because you are paying for an entire year up front, you will be paying a large lump sum, which could easily be thousands of dollars.
 Whether you can comfortably afford a 12-month option or not should be based on your lifestyle and spending habits.
+This is more severe when your coverage limits are higher or you have tickets and insurance claims on your record.
+Someone who could afford to pay an annual premium at once with a clean driving record might struggle if they’ve recently added a teen driver or had an accident.
+You should always base your payment choices on your financial situation.

 Luckily, most companies offer other payment options — which provides you with more flexibility.
 Besides the 12-month option is the six-month, paid-in-full policy, which can be advantageous if you want to evaluate your policy needs over time.